Loteria! the Mural – 319 Chaparral St., Corpus Christi

 Completed in April 2006

 Four murals located on the Lichtenstein Building at the corner of Lawrence St. and Chaparral St. in downtown Corpus Christi.
 The murals were painted at the request of the Corpus Christi Downtown Management District during a city effort to improve the appearance of downtown Corpus Christi.
-These murals are no more…the Lichtenstein Building was torn down in 2013.
+These murals are no more…the Lichtenstein Building was torn down in 2013 and is being replaced by The Cosmopolitan apartment and retail complex.

 Fighting to Rid Gangs in America, 2121 Mary Street, Corpus Christi, Texas